Help us improve your experience.

 Not supported.
 System works in non-redundant mode

-Timing protocols do not support high availability.
-Therefore, timing applications will run only on active primary Routing Engine and won't be running on the backup Routing Engine.
+Timing applications will run only on active primary Routing Engine and won't be running on the backup Routing Engine.
 Timing applications restart on Routing Engine switchover.
 During Routing Engine switchover, either graceful or non-graceful RE switchover, PTP, GM, and SYNCE will lose the lock, and the box will go to FREERUN state.
 The PTP packet path within the hardware will be broken.
 All the downstream devices will switch to an alternate primary device in the network.
 If no alternate primary is present, then all the downstream devices will go to a HOLDOVER state.

-On ACX7348 device, if you press the Online/Offline button of the primary Routing Engine (not the reset button), the switchover to backup Routing Engine happens gracefully.
-You can safely remove the Routing Engine card after the Routing Engine LEDs are turned off.
-Pressing the Online/Offline button on the backup Routing Engine has no effect on the primary Routing Engine.
+On pressing the Online/Offline button of the primary Routing Engine, the switchover to backup Routing Engine happens gracefully.
+It is safe to remove the Routing Engine card after the Routing Engine LEDs are turned off.
+Pressing the button on the backup Routing Engine has no effect on the primary Routing Engine.